Stability of Valuations and Koll\'ar Components: Preliminary

 where the third inequality follows from that

 However, we have

 which is a contradiction. \end{proof}

-Several results in our work depend on a relation between the normalized volume and some normalized multiplicity.
-The latter quantity was first considered in the smooth case in \cite{dFEM04}, and since then it has been studied in many other work, including positive characteristic versions (see e.g. \cite{TW04}).
-Its relevance to the normalized volume appeared in \cite[Example 3.7]{Li15a}.
-We have the following more precise observation in \cite{Liu16}. \begin{prop}[{\cite[Section 4.1]{Liu16}, cf. \cite[Example 3.7]{Li15a}}] Let $(X,o)=({\rm Spec}R, \fm)$ and $D\ge 0$ a $\mathbb{Q}$-divisor, such that $o\in (X,D)$ is a klt singularity.
+Several results in our work depend on a relation between normalized volumes of valuations and normalized multiplicities of primary ideals.
+The latter quantity was first considered in the smooth case in \cite{dFEM04}, and since then it has been studied in many other works, including its positive characteristic version (see e.g. \cite{TW04}).
+Its relevance to the normalized volume appeared in \cite[Example 5.1]{Li15a}.
+In \cite{Liu16} the following more precise observation is made. \begin{prop}[{\cite[Section 4.1]{Liu16}}] Let $(X,o)=({\rm Spec}R, \fm)$ and $D\ge 0$ a $\mathbb{Q}$-divisor, such that $o\in (X,D)$ is a klt singularity.
 Then we have

-where on the left hand side the infimum runs over all the valuations centered at $o$, and on the right hand side it runs over all the $\fm$-primary ideals.
-Moreover, the left hand side can be replaced by $\inf_{v\in {\rm Div}_{X,o}} \hvol_{X,o}(v)$ where ${\rm Div}_{X,o}$ denotes the space of all divisorial valuations with center at $o$. \end{prop} For the reader's convenience we provide a sketch of the proof.
+where on the left hand side $v$ runs over all real valuations centered at $o$, and on the right hand side $\fa$ runs over all $\fm$-primary ideals.
+Moreover, the left hand side can be replaced by $\inf_{v\in {\rm Div}_{X,o}} \hvol_{(X,D),o}(v)$ where ${\rm Div}_{X,o}$ denotes the space of all divisorial valuations with center at $o$. \end{prop} For the reader's convenience we provide a sketch of the proof.

-\begin{proof} We first use the same argument as in \cite[Example 2.7]{Li15a}) to prove that the left hand side is greater or equal to the right hand side.
+\begin{proof} We first use the same argument as in \cite[Example 5.1]{Li15a}) to prove that the left hand side is greater than or equal to the right hand side.
 For any real valuation $v$, consider the graded family of valuative ideals

 Then $v(\fa_k)\ge k$ and we can estimate: